Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 ## Data Visualization Tool

 The Data Visualization Tool allows users to analyze microplastics data through visual representations.
 The data presented in the first three tabs are sourced from the [California Open Data Portal](https://data.ca.gov/dataset/microplastics-in-drinking-water), displaying the concentration of microplastics, globally, through maps, plots, and tables.
 Users can also explore the relationships between various microplastic characteristics, including morphology, color, and polymer type.
-The fourth tab uses synthetic data to demonstrate the functionality of the tool, display the yearly average microplastic concentrations, treatment levels, polymer and width distributions (Figure 8).
+The fourth tab uses synthetic data to demonstrate the functionality of the tool, displaying the yearly average microplastic concentrations, treatment levels, polymer and width distributions (Figure 8).

 ![Analyze microplastics data through various visual representations.\label{fig:example8}](manuscriptimages/DataVisualization.jpg)